 We take a careful look at all of the information about your request for coverage of medical care.
-Then, we check to find out if we were following all the rules when we said No to your request.
+Then, we check if we were following all the rules when we said No to your request.
 The reviewer will be someone who did not make the original decision.
+If the original decision was based on a lack of medical necessity, then the reviewer will be a physician.